 This type of thinking is common in people that struggle with depression, low self-worth, and self-criticism.

 Here are some examples of what disqualifying the positives looks like.

 Excusing your successes due to luck, ease of the task, or others just being nice.

 You excuse praise or compliments as not counting or meaning anything.

 You reject positive things in your life and only acknowledge the negative things or the things that are not going well.

 How disqualifying the positives can be harmful.

 It robs you of joy in your life and takes away from your achievements and successes as if they do not matter or are not good enough.
-It then reinforces the negative beliefs that you have of yourself and how you see yourself in the world and can increase depressive symptoms.
+It then reinforces the negative beliefs you have of yourself and how you see yourself in the world and increase depressive symptoms.

 How to know if you are disqualifying the positives in your life.

 You are saying things like, “that test score doesn’t count because the test was too easy.”